Bidder’s Guidance - Social Value Background

-- Following this validation / verification process the Total Social Value bid from the ECC TOMs Calculator is used to calculate a Value Score.
+Following this validation / verification process the Total Social Value bid from the ECC TOMs Calculator is used to calculate a Social Value Score, which is then used to calculate a Value Score.

 The Value Score is an assessment of the commercial value of the supplier’s bid to ECC using a standard set of financial proxies assigned to each Social Value Measure set out in the “ECC TOMs Calculator.”

 Using the Social Value Bid to Calculate a Social Value Ratio